Unleash/unleash/website/docs/advanced/feature-toggle-types.md

 ## Deprecating a feature toggle {#deprecate-a-feature-toggle}

 You can mark feature toggles as `stale`.
 This is a way to deprecate a feature toggle without removing the active configuration for connected applications.
 Use this to signal that you should stop using the feature in your applications.
+Stale toggles will show as stale in the ["technical debt dashboard"](../user_guide/technical_debt).

-The `stale` property can utilized to help us manage ["feature toggle debt"](/user_guide/technical_debt) in various ways:
+The `stale` property can utilized to help us manage  in various ways:

 - Inform the developer working locally when we detect usage of a stale feature toggle.
 - Use it to break the build if the code contains stale feature toggles.